What does it mean to have a tendency? Attractions. Humanistic theory in psychology

 V.V.
 Mironenko

-Definitions, meanings of the word in other dictionaries:
+Definitions, meanings of words in other dictionaries:

 Philosophical Dictionary